Frequently Asked Questions about Labyrinths

 Bushwalking is a wonderful way to quiet the mind and open the heart.
 The difference is that walking the labyrinth is a specific contemplative practice distilled over thousands of years.
 The labyrinth is a powerful metaphor for our journey through life.

-This labyrinth will be the definitive example in Australia – a landmark labyrinth.
-The site will be Centennial Park, home of Australian Federation on lands bequeathed by Governor Macquarie, so this labyrinth needs to be something really special – and it will be.
-Aesthetically, it will be a thing of great beauty – a significant work of public art.
-The Centennial Park Labyrinth will be a sandstone replica of the most famous labyrinth in the world, which was built in the Chartres Cathedral in early 13th century.
-This iconic park demands a work of international standard – on a par with the superb limestone labyrinth in the Grace Cathedral in San Francisco.
-We have made a strong commitment to the integrity of the original Chartres design according to the principles of sacred geometry with which this labyrinth was originally created.
-It will be constructed using the highest quality, heritage grade Wonderbyne sandstone, ensuring quality, density and durability.
+Centennial Park is the home of Australian Federation on lands bequeathed by Governor Macquarie, so this labyrinth needed to be something really special.
+It is the first major public labyrinth in Australia.
+Aesthetically, it is a significant work of public art – a replica of the most famous labyrinth in the world, which was built in the Chartres Cathedral in early 13th century.
+This iconic Sydney park demanded a work of international standard – and this landmark labyrinth is on par with the superb limestone labyrinth in the Grace Cathedral in San Francisco.
+We made a strong commitment to the integrity of the original Chartres design according to the principles of sacred geometry with which it was originally created.
+It was constructed using the highest quality, heritage grade Wondabyne sandstone and Victorian Bluestone, ensuring quality, density and durability.
 For more information click here

 Why is the path the width that it is?